byui-cloudsociety/Fall2025/W05/README.md

            }
    ```

-3. **Add S3 Permissions**
+4. **Verify LabRole Permissions**
+   - The `LabRole` already includes S3 read permissions
-   - Go to Configuration → Permissions
+   - To verify: Go to Configuration → Permissions → Click on the role name
-   - Click on the execution role (it will open IAM in a new tab)
-   - Click "Add permissions" → "Attach policies"
-   - Search for and attach: `AmazonS3ReadOnlyAccess`
+   - You should see policies that allow S3 access

-4. **Connect S3 Bucket to Lambda**
+5. **Connect S3 Bucket to Lambda**
    - Go to your S3 bucket from Week 04
    - Click "Properties" tab
    - Scroll to "Event notifications"